department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

 title: VR&amp;E Application Process
 template: 6-info-page
 relatedlinks:
-  - url: /disability-benefits/apply/claim-types/predischarge-claim/
-    title: Predischarge Claim
-    description: If you have a disability and you're currently in predischarge status, file a claim to help speed up the claim decision process.
   - url: /vocational-rehab-and-employment/family-members/
     title: Family Members
-    description: If you're the family member of a service-disabled Servicemember or Veteran, find out if you qualify for certain counseling services, training, and education benefits.
+    description: If you're the family member of a Servicemember or Veteran with a service-connected disability, find out if you qualify for certain counseling services, training, and education benefits.
 ---

 <div class="va-introtext">